llafuente/language/types/_intro.markdown

   Function as type.
 Unlike other languages arguments doesn't matter.

+  *Properties:*
+  * length: number of arguments
+  * arguments: list of arguments

 * **string**

   Primitive value that is a finite ordered sequence of zero or more 16-bit unsigned integer